 Son accused of murdering parents appears in court

-William Warrington is charged with killing his father Clive and his mother Valerie at two addresses in Gloucestershire on Wednesday morning.
+William Warrington is charged with killing his parents at two addresses in Gloucestershire

 A 40-year-old man has appeared in court accused of stabbing his parents to death.